spacepy/spacepy/Doc/source/install.rst

 manifest when running ``import spacepy.irbempy`` (or some other component of SpacePy that uses irbempy).

-The error ``ImportError: cannot import name 'irbempylib' from partially initialized module 'spacepy.irbempy' (most likely due to a circular import)`` means the IRBEM library did not compile at all.
+The error ``RuntimeError: cannot load IRBEM library; irbempy is not available.`` means the IRBEM library did not compile at all.
 This is most likely a compiler issue: either there is no Fortran compiler, or, when using conda on :doc:`Mac <install_mac>`, the correct SDK version has not been installed.
-This may also result from :ref:`pip caching <install_pip_failures>`.

-The error ``RuntimeError: module compiled against API version 0x10 but this version of numpy is 0xe`` followed by ``ImportError: numpy.core.multiarray failed to import`` means that the version of numpy used at installation of SpacePy does not match that used at runtime.
-Check that there is only one version of numpy installed.
-In some cases ``pip`` will install another version of numpy to support the build; try installing numpy separately first, and then using the ``--no-build-isolation`` flag to ``pip``.